Profiling MPI Applications

 - MPI Busy Wait TimeandTop Serial Hotspotsare shown for the rank in the critical path.
 This is a good way to identify severe deficiencies in scalability since they typically correlate with high imbalance or busy wait metrics.
 SignificantMPI Busy Wait Timefor the rank on the critical path in a multi-node run might mean that the outlier rank is on a different node.

-Generate a Command Line from the VTune Amplifier GUI (optional)
+Generate a Command Line from the VTune Profiler GUI (optional)

-- Launch VTune Amplifier and clickNew Projector open an existing project.
+- Launch VTune Profiler and clickNew Projector open an existing project.

 - ClickConfigure Analysis.